VikasVMani/pli/pli.md

     DECLARE Pi STATIC FIXED DEC(5,2) INIT(3.14);

-instruction:  Declare a procedure with parameters
+instruction:  Declare a procedure with parameters in PL/1.

 input: